Are you looking for the perfect 3 Days in Rome itinerary? This is the ultimate list of the must-see in Rome on your three days in Rome!

 So, to start your Roman experience right, grab a quick snack at your hotel, hostel, or Airbnb, and head to the Trevi Fountain before breakfast.

-Then, of course, grab a coin, turn your back towards the fountain, make a wish, and toss the coin over your shoulder.
+Of course, grab a coin, turn your back towards the fountain, make a wish, and toss the coin over your shoulder.

 The Colosseum is the symbol of Rome.
 It is a huge, imposing structure full of history.
 It might be the most famous landmark in Italy.